loganwuu/factorial/README.md

 ## Specs
 * If the number is less than 0, reject it by returning -1.
 * If the number is 0, its factorial is 1.
-* The factorial recursion stops until the value is 1.
+* It multiplies a number by all of the positive integers less than that number.

 ## Setup